Jimmy-Vela06/Regex-Tutorial/tutorial.md

 ### Anchors

-In Regex "anchor" is a term which defines the start and end of the "regular expression".
-They can be used to “anchor” the regex match at a certain position.
+In Regex "anchor" is a term which defines the start and end of the regular expression.

 Anchor characters: